sam-doomguy/documentation-api/Reports.md

 ## Download Report

 This end point allows you to download the report using the report-download-endpoint link created in the response body as part of the [list all reports](#list-all-reports) section.
+The end point will generate a redirection link to download the report.

 Admins, power users, and read only users have access to all reports.
 Includes account, group and organisation reports.

-Users only have access to account reports which they have been granted access to.
+Users only have access to account reports that they have been granted access to.

 ##### Endpoints:
 `GET /reports/{reportId}/{entityId}/{type}`